Independence Day: Resurgence

-Twenty years later, evil aliens are back, but they didn't count on Jeff Goldblum.
+Twenty years later, the aliens are back – but they've reckoned without Jeff Goldblum

 The blockbuster arms race officially goes into nuclear meltdown with this insanely OTT sequel to the hugely enjoyable, already-ludicrous-enough 1996 alien invasion smash.
-Never a man to shy away from a world-ending special effect—remember that tidal wave cresting Mount Everest in 2012?—director Roland Emmerich tries really hard to outdo himself here.
-So hard that he ends up painted in a corner, with no recourse but to throw everything at the screen and hope that some of it sticks.
+Never a man to shy away from a world-ending special effect – remember that tidal wave cresting Everest in 2012? – director Roland Emmerich is trying really hard to outdo himself here.
+So hard that he ends up painted into a corner, with no recourse but to throw everything at the screen and hope that some of it sticks.

-So instead of the city-sized ships that terrorized Earth in the first movie, there is one massive mothership more than 3,000 miles across, spanning the entire Atlantic ocean.
-And instead of an Earth resistance led by plucky jet pilots, humans have taken the alien technology and developed their own super-speed X-wing style dogfighters.
-And instead of a ranting, dire-warning Jeff Goldblum…well, he was already larger than life.
+So instead of the city-sized ships that terrorised Earth in the first movie, there is one massive mothership more than 3,000 miles across, spanning the entire Atlantic ocean.
+And instead of an Earth resistance force led by plucky jet pilots, humans have taken the alien technology and developed their own super-speed X-wing style dogfighters.
+And instead of a ranting, dire-warning Jeff Goldblum... well, he was already larger than life.

 Which isn’t to say Resurgence can’t be a lot of fun in short bursts.
-Emmerich’s glee is infectious as he trashes Big Ben but leaves the rebuilt White House standing, and there are few things cooler than an exasperated Jeff Goldblum explaining how doomed we are, again.
-But it’s all too much too fast, and the cumulative effect is like watching a two-hour trailer—more dizzying than thrilling.
+Emmerich’s glee is infectious as he trashes Big Ben but leaves the rebuilt White House standing, and there are few things on earth cooler than Jeff Goldblum exasperatedly explaining how doomed humanity is, again.
+But it’s all too much too fast, and the cumulative effect is like watching a two-hour trailer – more dizzying than thrilling.

 Cast and crew